Summit8000

 Sept - Nov & March - May

-Mount Ama Dablam Expedition in Nepal Overview
+Mount Ama Dablam Expedition Overview

-Ama Dablam Expedition is one of the most technical and visually stunning climbs in Nepal, standing at 6,812 meters in the heart of the Khumbu region.
+Ama Dablam Expedition is one of the technical and visually stunning climbs in Nepal, standing at 6,812 meters in the heart of the Khumbu region.
 Known as the “Matterhorn of the Himalayas,” this peak offers a challenging alpine climb combining rock, ice, and exposed ridge sections.

 Unlike trekking peaks, Ama Dablam demands prior mountaineering experience, making it an ideal choice for climbers preparing for 7000m and 8000m expeditions.
 With its iconic Southwest Ridge route, breathtaking views of Everest, Lhotse, and Nuptse, and a high success rate among guided expeditions, it remains one of the most sought-after climbs in the Himalayas.